Emily-Jiang/tx-more-lab/README.md

   -f /home/techzone/Student/tx-more-lab/scripts/createMLSCluster.py
 ```

-This script:
+The script performs the following actions:

 * Creates the static cluster named `MLSCluster`
 * Adds one managed Liberty server on each node
-* Synchronizes the configuration
+* Synchronizes the configuration across nodes
-* Starts the cluster
+* Starts the Liberty cluster

+When the cluster starts successfully, the message `!!!Successfully started the cluster!!!` is displayed.

 ---